 For for more information on the project activities and costs please see the Project Proposal.

-I’m Assistant professor at the Department of Ecological and Biological Sciences of the Tuscia University (CISMAR Viterbo, Italy), tenured since 2010 for courses of Marine Ecology, Applied Ecology and Conservation of the Marine Environment within the Marine Biology Degree Programme.
+I’m Associate professor at the Department of Ecological and Biological Sciences of the Tuscia University (CISMAR Viterbo, Italy), tenured since 2010 for courses of Marine Ecology, Applied Ecology and Conservation of the Marine Environment within the Marine Biology Degree Programme.
 I am also the representative for the inter-academic CIRCE Consortium for Cetacean Research.

 My research activity is focused on ecology, ecological genetics, conservation biology and environmental monitoring.
 My main research topic is about the study of genetic diversity of natural fish populations, in relationship to the heterogeneity and the variability of environmental conditions.
 Other investigation topics are oriented to the genetic structure of Mediterranean cetacean populations and their relationships with environmental and anthropogenic factors.